-In most cases, myofascial pain syndrome is treated by primary-care physician also, family medicine doctors, general practitioners, and internist can also treat.
-Some other physicians who treat myofascial pain syndrome include physiatrists, orthopaedists and rheumatologists.
+In most cases, myofascial pain syndrome is treated by a primary care physician also, family medicine doctors, general practitioners, and internist can also treat.
+Some other physicians who treat myofascial pain syndrome include physiatrists, orthopaedists, and rheumatologists.

 Preparing for your doctor’s appointment.

-The signs and symptoms of the syndrome is very similar to other disorders.
+The signs and symptoms of the syndrome are very similar to other disorders.
 It is possible that you will see several doctors before receiving a diagnosis.